Ldpe2G/AC-BLSTM/README.md

 bash train_g_ac_blstm.sh
 ```

-Because I was doing the 10-fold cross-validation on MR dataset, you can modify the `CROSS_VALIDATION_ID=` flag from 0 to 9 for the cross-validation expriements.
+Because I was doing the 10-fold cross-validation on MR dataset, so you can modify the `CROSS_VALIDATION_ID=` flag from 0 to 9 for the cross-validation expriements.

 By the way, If you can successfully reproduce the result reported in the paper, congratulations :) .

-If not, God konws what happen :( .
+If not, God knows what happen :( .

 May the force be with you :) .....